adamrunner/adamrunner.github.io/_posts/2016-11-12-nginx-tips-tricks.md

 This is a good practice to get in the habit of, forcing your users to a specific URL of your site - either `www.adamrunner.com` or `adamrunner.com`.
 I preferred `adamrunner.com` for the URL of my website.
 This small server block will redirect any visitors from the `www` to the non-www version.
 A prerequisite for this is that you have the appropriate `A` or `AAAA` records defined with your hosting provider.

 If you would prefer the `www` version of your URL, you'll just want to switch them in the example below.
 This code listens on `www.adamrunner.com` and redirects it to `adamrunner.com`.
-It uses a 301 redirect, which is a "permament" redirect.
+It uses a 301 redirect, which is a "permanent" redirect.

 ~~~nginx
 server {